kbase/staging_service/README.md

 # staging_service

 In order to setup local development, you must have docker installed and if you want to run it locally you must have python 3.11.4 or greater installed.

 ## setup

 make a folder called /data as well as inside that /bulk and inside that a folder for any usernames you wish it to work with

-data
+- data
-    -bulk
+  - bulk
-        -username
+    - username1
-        -username
+    - username2

 if you want to run locally you must install requirements.txt for python3